United States Senate Subcommittee on Internal Security: Organization and history

+Investigation into the Institute of Pacific Relations

 The investigation of the Institute of Pacific Relations (IPR) was the first major investigation initiated by the subcommittee.
 Some people accused the IPR leadership of spying for the USSR.
 Owen Lattimore, editor of the IPR journal Pacific Affairs, was especially singled out for criticism.
 It is also believed that the pressure of the investigation triggered the suicide of the UN Assistant Secretary General Abraham Feller on November 13, 1952.

 To investigate these charges, the SISS took possession of the older files of the IPR, which had been stored at the Lee, Massachusetts farm of Edward C. Carter, an IPR trustee.
-The subcommittee's investigators studied these records for 5 months, then held hearings for nearly 1 year (July 25, 1951 – June 20, 1952).
+The subcommittee's investigators studied these records for 5 months, then held hearings from July 25, 1951 to June 20, 1952.
 The final report of the subcommittee was issued in July 1952 (S. Rpt.
 2050, 82d Cong., 2d sess., Serial 11574).

+A contemporary article in Time praised the McCarran Committee's investigation and report, saying that it "pulled together a strong case against the I.P.R. and has shown its influence on the U.S. Government to be a factor in U.S. policies that led to catastrophic losses in the Far East."